 This is a formal evidence-gathering process called “discovery.”
 In some situations, a court order may need to be obtained to force the other side to comply with a discovery request.
 The time it takes to resolve the claims process also will depend on whether the medical professional involved in your case is willing to admit fault and agree to a full and fair settlement of your claim.

 In many cases, a claim can be resolved without the need to go to trial.
 However, if a malpractice settlement cannot be reached, you can be assured that your lawyer from Rue & Ziffra, will be well-prepared to take your case to trial.

-A trial may focus on both establishing the medical professional’s legal responsibility, or “liability,” and the amount of damages you should recover.
-In some situations, fault may be admitted, and a trial may focus only on damages.
+A trial may focus on both establishing the medical professional’s legal responsibility, or “liability,” and the number of damages you should recover.
+In some situations, the fault may be admitted, and a trial may focus only on damages.
 Settlement talks may continue through trial or even after a verdict is returned.
-Once a settlement or verdict is reached in your case, your lawyer will work efficiently to resolve any claims that may be attached to your recovery, account for your legal fees and case costs and disburse the funds you are due.
+Once a settlement or verdict is reached in your case, your lawyer will work efficiently to resolve any claims that may be attached to your recovery, account for your legal fees and case costs, and disburse the funds you are due.

 After a serious injury or accident, victims and their families have many questions in mind.
 We encourage you to contact us today for a free consultation, so we can personally address all your questions and concerns.

 Meanwhile, these are a few of the most common questions we hear from our clients.